pnkboola/beacon-accounting/readme.md

 # Beacon Accounting Website

-A professional, responsive website for Beacon Accounting - a UK-focused accounting outsourcing service provider based in India.
+A Professional, responsive website for Beacon Accounting - a UK-focused accounting outsourcing service provider based in India.

 ## Features